dask/distributed/docs/source/configuration.rst

 ``bandwidth``
 """""""""""""

-The estimated bandwidth, in bytes per second, from worker to worker.
+The estimated network bandwidth, in bytes per second, from worker to worker.
 This value is used to estimate the time it takes to ship data from one node to another, and balance tasks and data accordingly.

 Misc options